Superradiance-Mediated Photon Storage for Broadband Quantum Memory: Experimental Setup and measurements

 \subsection{Cold Atom Preparation}

-An ensemble of laser-cooled $^{87}$Rb atoms serves as the medium for either probing the superradiant emission (fig.~\ref{fig:experimental results}b,c) or for storing short optical pulses via the superradiant protocol (fig.~\ref{fig:experimental results}d,e,f).~The atoms are collected and cooled in a 3-dimensional retro-reflected magneto-optical-trap (MOT) operating on the D2 line.~The MOT repump laser is frequency locked to the $\ket{F=1} \rightarrow \ket{F'=2}$ transition using saturated absorption spectroscopy, t a detuning of -80 MHz.
-The repump beam is upshifted by +80 MHz using an acousto-optic-modulator (AOM) to make it resonant with the repump transition.~The cooling (trapping) laser is frequency stabilized with respect to the repump laser using the offset beatnote locking technique such that it is detuned by $\approx$ -180 MHz from the $\ket{F=2} \rightarrow \ket{F'=3}$ transition.~The cooling beam is passed through a double-pass AOM stage which upshifts the frequency by +160 MHz, making it red-detuned from the cooling transition by $\approx$ 3.5$\Gamma$.~The 4 seconds of MOT cooling is followed by 5 ms of polarization-gradient optical molasses, at the end of which about $2\times 10^{\rm 8}$ Rb atoms are prepared in $\ket{F=2}$.~Time-of-flight (TOF) measurements of this cloud yield a size of 5 mm (Gaussian diameter at 1/$e^{2}$) and a temperature of 35 $\mu$K.

-A 3.5 ms optical-pumping stage follows molasses, wherein the repump beam is turned off but the cooling beam is kept on to off-resonantly transfer atoms from $\ket{F=2}$ into the $\ket{F=1}$ state, which serves as the initial population level \big($\ket{g}$\big) for the input probe field, providing an optical depth of $d =$ 9.~For datasets like the one in fig.~\ref{fig:experimental results}c, a variable time-of-flight spatial expansion stage was introduced after the optical pumping stage, to controllably vary this optical depth.
+An ensemble of laser-cooled $^{87}$Rb atoms serves as the medium for either probing the superradiant emission (Fig.~2b,c) or for storing short optical pulses via the superradiance (SR) protocol (Fig.~2d,e,f).~The atoms are loaded from a background atomic vapour into a 3-dimensional retro-reflected magneto-optical-trap (MOT) operating on the D2 line.~The MOT repump laser is frequency locked to the $\ket{F=1} \rightarrow \ket{F'=2}$ transition using saturated absorption spectroscopy, at a detuning of -80 MHz.
+The repump beam is upshifted by +80 MHz using an acousto-optic-modulator (AOM) to make it resonant with the repump transition.~The cooling (trapping) laser is frequency stabilized with respect to the repump laser using the offset beatnote locking technique such that it is detuned by $\approx$ -180 MHz from the $\ket{F=2} \rightarrow \ket{F'=3}$ transition.~The cooling beam is passed through a double-pass AOM stage which upshifts the frequency by +160 MHz, making it red-detuned from the cooling transition effectively by $\approx$ 3.5$\Gamma$.~The 4 seconds of MOT cooling is followed by 5 ms of polarization-gradient optical molasses, at the end of which about $N_A = (2.0 \pm 0.5)\times 10^{\rm 8}$ Rb atoms are prepared in $\ket{F=2}$.~Time-of-flight (TOF) \textcolor{black}{absorption-imaging} measurements yield an elliptical-shaped cloud with $1/e^2$ Gaussian diameters of 2.5 mm and 3.6 mm along the radial direction, and a cloud temperature of $\approx$ 35 $\mu$K. A 3.5 ms optical-pumping stage follows molasses, wherein the repump beam is turned off but the cooling beam is kept on to off-resonantly transfer atoms from $\ket{F=2}$ into the $\ket{F=1}$ state, which serves as the initial population level \big($\ket{g}$\big) for the input probe field.
+Absorption-and-reemission measurements of short, resonant, and weak optical probes yield an ensemble optical depth of $d =$ 9 $\pm$ 1.~For datasets like the one in Fig.~2c, a variable time-of-flight spatial expansion stage was introduced after the optical pumping stage, to controllably vary this optical depth.